sthetix/NetMan/README.md

 ## 💾 Building from Source

-If you want to compile HATSIFY yourself:
+If you want to compile NetMan yourself:

 ```bash
 # Make sure you have devkitPro and devkitA64 installed